monitoringartist/dockbix-agent-xxl/README.md

   -d monitoringartist/zabbix-agent-xxl-limited:latest
 ```

-Because Docker monitoring module is used, some configuration are excluded and you can't override them: `AllowRoot, LoadModulePath, LoadModule, LogType`.
+Because Docker monitoring module is used, some settings are excluded and you can't override them: `AllowRoot, LoadModulePath, LoadModule, LogType`.

 # Limitations